djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 ---
-title: "frontier model training methodologies"
+title: "[WIP] frontier model training methodologies"
 date: 2025-12-31
 ---

-[WIP] How do labs train a multi-billion parameter model?
+How do labs train a multi-billion parameter model?
 We look towards Hugging Face's [SmolLM3](https://huggingface.co/spaces/HuggingFaceTB/smol-training-playbook#wrapping-up-post-training), Allen Institute's [Olmo 3](https://arxiv.org/abs/2512.13961), Prime Intellect's [Intellect 3](https://arxiv.org/abs/2512.16144), Nous Research's [Hermes 4](https://arxiv.org/pdf/2508.18255), and OpenAI's [GPT-OSS-120B](https://arxiv.org/pdf/2508.10925).
 This blog is an attempt towards distilling the motivations, considerations, and techniques used to train their models with a stronger emphasis on training methodology instead of infrastructure.

 These notes are largely structured off of Hugging Face's [SmolLM3 report](https://huggingface.co/spaces/HuggingFaceTB/smol-training-playbook#math-data) due to its extensiveness, and it is supplemented with notes from other reports (in progress).
 Also, these notes have not been thoroughly reviewed.
 Any errors below are my own responsibility.